Is it for you?

 Faculty members may contact Dr. Barry directly to initiate a nomination, or students may contact Dr. Barry to inquire about the nomination process.
 Astronaut applicants work closely with us for the duration of the application process.

 The timeline gives an overview of the application process.
-Your first step is to complete a Word Document: pre-app form and meet one-on-one with Dr. Barry.
+Your first step is to complete a pre-application form and meet one-on-one with Dr. Barry.
 In preparation, have a closer look below for more resources to learn about the Astronaut Scholarship.

 Are you competitive?

-The award is made primarily on the basis of merit, though financial need may be considered.
+The award is made primarily on the basis of merit, though financial need may be considered “given equally qualified nominees.”
 A competitive applicant has an unusually strong research record and demonstrates intellectual daring — initiative and creativity that has been noticed by a faculty member and/or research mentor.
 (NB: Special consideration is not given to aeronautical/astronautical engineering students or those intending to pursue careers as astronauts.)

 In the campus selection process, as in the ASF selection process, emphasis is placed upon an applicant’s demonstrated potential or ability, as well as drive to do research and develop new ideas, inventions, and technology.

-Applicants seeking a nomination must complete the following materials:
+Applicants seeking a nomination must submit the following materials:

-- Personal Statement: Students must compose and submit a short statement of personal interests, activities, hobbies, and goals (not to exceed one page, 12-point font).
-The narrative letter supporting the nomination form should give examples of the involvement and commitment of the student to their studies beyond the formal classroom setting as shown on the transcript.
+- Personal Statement: Students must compose and submit a short statement of personal interests, activities, and goals (not to exceed one page, 12-point font).
 Research accomplishments and creativity should be highlighted.

 - Curriculum vitae or résumé (max 2 pages).